robotmlg/mattgoldman.us/_posts/2018-09-23-Forza-Horizon-4-Demo.md

 4. In addition to the showcase events, they have “horizon stories” that it seems like you’ll do little “chapters” of as you progress through the game.
 This is fine, but see previous point about plot.
 10. The developers have still not addressed my number one feature request, which is to let you set default control settings on a per-car basis.
 I often play on the "manual with clutch" setting, but it would be great if I could set up cars that never had a stick shift to default to paddle shifters instead.
 Same deal with traction control: let me default TCR off on my 1961 Alpine A110 for the most realistic experience.

 So, will I buy this game?
-Well, I played FH2 on a copy my roommate in college won for free in a reddit video-making contest, and I just bought FH3 a few weeks ago on a super sale (the base game plus all expansions for $$$), so at this point, **no**.
+Well, I played FH2 on a copy my roommate in college won for free in a reddit video-making contest, and I just bought FH3 a few weeks ago on a super sale (the base game plus all expansions for the low price of $40), so at this point, **no**.
 Ask me again in 3 years.

 BONUS extra list item:  Why can't I save my progress in the Forza demos?
 Couldn't in the FH3 demo, still can't in the FH4 demo.
 You guys definitely have the load/save code written, and there's enough demo content that I might want to save and come back later.
 Try harder guys.